mcejp/bmboot/doc/introduction.rst

 .. image:: privilege-modes.png

-bmboot executes on Exception Level 3, the highest-privilege mode of the CPU.
+bmboot executes on :term:`Exception Level 3 <EL3>`, the highest-privilege mode of the CPU.
-The user program, called *payload*, is executed in EL1.
+The user program, called *payload*, is executed in :term:`EL1`.
 Unlike in a traditional operating system, a running payload has exclusive ownership of CPU time.
-In other words, the monitor does not execute any of its code (and thus does not add any overhead or unpredictability), except when explicitly instructed to intervene.
+In other words, the :term:`monitor` does not execute any of its code (and thus does not add any overhead or unpredictability), except when explicitly instructed to intervene.

 By design, bmboot is not a fully-fledged hypervisor.
 It only implements the minimum set of features necessary to meet the needs of FGC4.